+- g.
+Line management and support organizations, with safety management responsibility, must develop, issue, and maintain, separately or as part of the ISM System Description Document, an organizational Functions, Responsibilities, and Authorities (FRA) document that: - (1) Describes the organization and management structure; - (2) Identifies the safety management functions applicable to the organization; - (3) Identifies the organization's functions and authorities that have been transferred to or from another organization or derived from a DOE safety directive or applicable governmental agency regulation; - (4) Identifies who within the organization has the responsibility and authority to perform those functions; - (5) Lists the delegated authorities;

+improve safety.

-- contractor performance against established performance measures, analyze relevant trends, and obtain relevant operational information for use as feedback to improve safety. - h.
-Line management and support organizations, with safety management responsibility, must develop, issue, and maintain, separately or as part of the ISM System Description Document, an organizational Functions, Responsibilities, and Authorities (FRA) document that: - (1) Describes the organization and management structure; - (2) Identifies the safety management functions applicable to the organization; - (3) Identifies the organization's functions and authorities that have been transferred to or from another organization or derived from a DOE safety directive or applicable governmental agency regulation; - (4) Identifies who within the organization has the responsibility and authority to perform those functions; - (5) Lists the delegated authorities; - (6) Explains the general process for control and revision of the FRA document and the process used for delegations of authority; - (7) Is readily accessible to all organizational employees; - (8) Is approved by the head of the DOE organization to which the FRA document applies; and - (9) Is reviewed annually and updated, if needed, to reflect changes to the delegations of authority and changes in responsibilities and authorizations as specified in DOE safety directives, applicable governmental agency regulations, and Secretarial memoranda. - i.
-FRA documents for program offices that direct operations at locations where more than one DOE program office have work conducted must contain applicable memoranda of understanding (MOU) that define the allocation of safety management functions and responsibilities among the program offices. - j.
+- (6) Explains the general process for control and revision of the FRA document and the process used for delegations of authority; - (7) Is readily accessible to all organizational employees; - (8) Is approved by the head of the DOE organization to which the FRA document applies; and - (9) Is reviewed annually and updated, if needed, to reflect changes to the delegations of authority and changes in responsibilities and authorizations as specified in DOE safety directives, applicable governmental agency regulations, and Secretarial memoranda. - h.
+FRA documents for program offices that direct operations at locations where more than one DOE program office have work conducted must contain applicable memoranda of understanding (MOU) that define the allocation of safety management functions and responsibilities among the program offices. - i.
 Following the process described in Appendix A, each Department's line management organization must develop, issue, and maintain a documented process for delegation of authorities to perform safety management functions consistent with the hazards and complexity of the work.
 DOE's safety management responsibilities for ensuring adequate protection and safe operations must be met by DOE line management and cannot be delegated to contractors.